-The 2021 EGFR Resisters/LUNGevity Award Program for EGFR-positive Lung Cancer opens for application submissions on June 18.
+The 2021 EGFR Resisters/LUNGevity Award Program for EGFR-positive Lung Cancer is not closed for application submissions.

 EGFR-positive lung cancer is a type of non-small cell lung cancer (NSCLC) in which the EGFR gene is mutated, promoting abnormal, unchecked cell growth.
 About 10%-15% of lung cancer patients have the EGFR mutation.
 While there are currently five FDA-approved targeted therapies to treat EGFR-positive lung cancer, the cancer inevitably recurs because the cells become resistant to the effects of the targeted therapies.
 Thus, there is a huge unmet need for additional treatment options for EGFR-positive lung cancer patients.